galileopy/parse/SPECS.md

    - **Command**: Special CLI commands (e.g., `login`, `exit`, `clear`, `free`, `pick model`).
    - The system must be extensible to support additional event types.
 3. **Event Handling**:
-   - Events are processed as a stream using xstream.
+   - Events are processed asynchronously using modular handlers.
    - Each event triggers a series of operations (e.g., API calls, UI updates, or state changes).
    - The system supports branching logic (e.g., user input may lead to an LLM response or a command execution).
 4. **Authentication**: